Akshay-06/JDBC_Project/README.md

 # JDBC Project

 This is for exploring and learning all the features of JDBC.
-The repository contains codde for
+The repository contains code for

 1. JDBC Connectivity
 2. Prepared Statements